 10. Bananas

 While not all cats hate the smell of bananas, it can be a deterrent.
 Bananas have a strong, distinct scent that many cats find offputting.
 The peels especially have a pungent and bitter taste.
 Eating a banana peel can upset your cat’s stomach because ripening fruit contains a chemical called isoamyl acetate.
-In any case, it’s safest to keep this fruit well out of the reach of your feline friend.
+In any case, it’s safest to keep this fruit well out of the reach of your cat.

 Final Thoughts On Scents Cats Hate